cnumr/ecoLinter/docs/rules/js/no-call-dom-object-multiple-times.md

 ## Rule Details

-This rule aims to reduce DOM access assigning its object to variable when access multiple time
+This rule aims to reduce DOM access assigning its object to variable when access multiple time.
+It saves CPU cycles.

 Examples of **incorrect** code for this rule: